zack-not-zac/Defender-IOC-Importer/README.md

 # Defender IOC Formatter
 A simple Python script to convert CSV documents containing indicators of compromise (IOC's) to the format accepted by Microsoft Defender for Endpoint (MDE).
-The script can also automatically generate KQL queries for the most common IOC types using the ```"--hunting_queries"``` argument.
+The script can also automatically generate KQL queries for the most common IOC types using the ```"--hunting_queries"``` argument & automatically parses CIDR ranges.

 ## Installation
 This script requires Python 3 to run.